venosti/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #### Activities:
 - Update the variable names in dataframe to improve readibility

 #### Variable Transformation activities
-- Read the activity labels from activity_labels.txt and replace the numbers with the names Follows the result for the first 30 activity observations
+- Read the activity labels from activity_labels.txt and replace the numbers with the names.
+Follows the result for the first 30 activity observations

 ```